SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 http_access

-208.4 Implementing Nginx as a web server and a reverse proxy (weight: 2) Weight	2
+### 208.4 Implementing Nginx as a web server and a reverse proxy

+#### Weight	2

-Description	Candidates should be able to install and configure a reverse proxy server, Nginx.
+#### Description	Candidates should be able to install and configure a reverse proxy server, Nginx.
 Basic configuration of Nginx as a HTTP server is included.

 Key Knowledge Areas:

 Nginx